-In Women Are Kingmakers!
-Bishop Wellington Boone declares that women are God’s Great Idea, created to fulfill the destiny of God through their unique power of influence.
+In Women Are Kingmakers! revised in 2019 Bishop Wellington Boone declares that women are God’s Great Idea, created to fulfill the destiny of God through their unique power of influence.
 Since the book was first released, Kingmakers has become an international women's movement!
 Click here for more information.

 Crowds roar with approval when author Wellington Boone explains the title of Your Wife Is Not Your Momma.
 He says, “You men complain, ‘My wife doesn’t cook like my momma.
 She doesn’t keep house like my momma...'
 That’s because she ain’t your momma!’"
 And he always begins with Genesis 2 where God created woman to complete a man and help them to fulfill their destiny in God together in marriage.